 Each summer, thousands of bathers enjoy Manitoba's refreshingly cool waters and fine sandy beaches.
-Manitoba Agriculture's Water Quality Management Section, in conjunction with Manitoba Health, routinely monitor about 60 beaches across Manitoba each season.
+Manitoba Agriculture and Resource Development 's Water Quality Management Section, in conjunction with Manitoba Health and Seniors Care, routinely monitor about 60 beaches across Manitoba each season.
 A large number of popular beaches are located within easy commuting distances from major population centres.
 Included are the many kilometres of beaches along both the east and west shores of Lake Winnipeg and beaches located in the Whiteshell Provincial Park.
 Many beaches are also located throughout other regions of Manitoba, and are associated with provincial campgrounds or privately owned facilities.
 Manitoba Provincial Parks also have an abundance of beautiful beaches.
 Spend time at these popular spots and savour a sunny summer tradition.

-Manitoba Agriculture and Resrouce Development, in conjunction with Manitoba Health, has developed the Manitoba Clean Beaches Program to provide valuable information to you and your family on how to protect our beautiful beaches and reduce health risks.
+Manitoba Agriculture and Resource Development, in conjunction with Manitoba Health and Seniors Care, has developed the Manitoba Clean Beaches Program to provide valuable information to you and your family on how to protect our beautiful beaches and reduce health risks.
 Water quality at beaches can be affected by both man-made pollutants and natural characteristics.
 Many jurisdictions, including Canada and Manitoba, have recreational water quality objectives in place to protect public health and to ensure pleasant bathing experiences.

 The Manitoba Clean Beaches Program includes the following components: